nchern/go-R/README.md

 Known issues
 ===

-* Tests are BROKEN with R >= 2.15.
-Works only in standalone executable.
-Possible threading issues.
+* Tests not work with R >= 2.15.
+Works only in standalone executable, see examples.
+This causes by stack allocation within goroutines as go test run each test in separate goroutine

 Getting started
 ====